 A healthy set of teeth is not only an attractive physical attribute.
-It also contributes to one’s oral health and personal hygiene.
+It also contributes to one’s oral hygiene.
 It is a result of proper hygiene, healthy habits, and knowing what is good and bad for your oral health, according to this reputable Dentist in Turlock.
 It takes long-term maintenance and care to sustain the ideal oral health of an individual, and it should be taught to children as early as possible in their lives.

 For people who are suffering from dental problems, don’t worry because you have dentists as your friend and ally.